Amphictyonic league: Delphic Amphictyony

-The least obscure and longest-lasting amphictyony was the Delphic Amphictyony or Great Amphictyonic League that was organized to support the greater temples of Apollo and Demeter.
-Its council had religious authority and the power to pronounce punishments against offenders (which could range from fines to expulsion), and to conduct sacred wars.
+The least obscure and longest lasting amphictyony was the Delphic Amphictyony that was organized to support the greater temples of Apollo and Demeter.
+Its council had religious authority and the power to pronounce punishments against offenders which ranged from fines to expulsion.
+They also had the ability to conduct sacred wars.
 The Amphictyonic League also set the rules of battle so as to protect sanctuaries and impose sentences on those who molested sanctuaries.
 All members were obliged to pledge themselves by an oath as reported by Aeschines.

 Based on legend, the Great Amphictyonic League was founded somewhat after the Trojan War, for the protection and administration of the temple of Apollo in Delphi and temple of Demeter in Anthela (Ἀνθήλη), near Thermopylae.
 The founding myth claimed that it had been founded in the most distant past by an eponymous founder Amphictyon, brother of Hellen, the common ancestor of all Hellenes.
 Representatives of the twelve members (called hieromnemones) met in Thermopylae in spring and in Delphi in autumn.

-The twelve founding populations enumerated by Aeschines were the Aenianes or Oetaeans (Αἰνιᾶνες, Οἰταῖοι), the Boeotians (Βοιωτοί) of Thebes, the Dolopes (Δόλοπες), the Dorians (Δωριείς) of Sparta, the Ionians (Ἴωνες) of Athens, the Phthian Achaeans (Ἀχαιοί), the Locrians (Λοκροί) [Opuntians (Ὀπούντιοι) and Ozolians (Ὀζολοί)], the Magnesians (Μάγνητες), the Malians (Μαλιεῖς), the Perrhaebians (Περραιβοί), the Phocians (Φωκεῖς), the Pythians (Πύθιοι) of Delphi, and the Thessalians (Θεσσαλοί).
-The League doctrine required that no member would be entirely wiped out in war and no water supply of any member would be cut even in wartime.
-It did not prevent members from fighting about the dominance over the temples.